 Use the Supervise section of your appointment schedule to manage your schedule on a daily basis.
 This is where you can review your bookings and approve or reject them.
 You can also gain insight into how users interact with your schedule daily, weekly or monthly usage reports.
 Various standard usage reports are available here, offering you insight into the way people interact with your schedule.

 Reviewing your bookings

 Via Supervise > Overview, you can review all your upcoming appointments.
 You can access an overview of old and deleted bookings via the and links respectively.
 The overview can be sorted by clicking the column headers.
 If your schedule has multiple resources or services, a drop-down menu is available to filter out appointments for a certain resource or service.

 Using the search bar below the overview, you can find the reservations for a particular person in your appointment schedule.
 Another way to get an overview of someone’s appointments (across multiple schedules) is via User Management.

 The information shown in the overview is configurable via Configure > Layout.
 Here you can select any of the mandatory and optional booking detail fields, including custom fields, to be shown as columns in list views such as this overview.

 To the right of each entry, you will see two or more icons.
 Clicking the schedule icon will show you the appointment/slot on the schedule, while the edit icon allows you to make changes to the appointment/slot (see below).
 In a capacity appointment schedule, the spyglass icon allows you to zoom in on the reservations for a particular slot.

-For schedules with payment or approval the system also shows a column with symbols such as status codes.or .
+For appointment schedules with payment or approval configurations, the system also shows a column with symbols such as status codes.or .
 You can hover over the symbol to see a pop-up with an explanation of the symbol, and you can also view the list of all the